 View this post on Instagram

-Sundance Farm isn’t just the perfect place to cut your Christmas tree, it’s a wonderful spot to enjoy an old-fashioned winter setting.
+Sundance Farm isn’t just the place to cut your Christmas tree, it’s a wonderful spot to enjoy an old-fashioned winter setting.
 Enjoy hot apple cider after cutting down your tree.
 Check out their gift shop where you can buy real New Hampshire maple syrup and a variety of crafts.

 Open weekends only in November and December, Archambault Tree Farm is open for tagging and cutting.
 Beginning the weekend after Thanksgiving, they add Fridays to their schedule as well.
 Even if you don’t get there to tag a tree, rest assured there will still be plenty to cut when you get there.